jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 1. In Bitbucket Server, go to **Administration** (select the cog in the top navigation bar)  > **Application Links**.
 2. Enter the application URL (see Application Link details page) and select **Create new link**.
 3. If you are using Bitbucket DC version 7.21 or above, you will be prompted to select a type of application link.
 Choose **Atlassian Product**.
+   - Note that the **External Product** option relies on an OAuth2 connection and is not supported by this plugin
 4. Select **Continue** on the warning message.
 This is not a problem.
 5. Complete the form:
    - Application Name - Enter a name to help you identify this Jenkins instance.